-Robin Hopkins is an actress, a writer and a producer residing in New York City.
+Robin Hopkins is an actor, published writer, and podcast host residing in New York City.
 She began her career as a stand-up comic performing regularly at such venues as Caroline’s, Comic Strip Live, Gotham Comedy Club and Stand-Up New York before transitioning into acting.
 Her acting credits include Boardwalk Empire, Louie and Hindsight and some really great “big hands acting” on Celebrity Ghost Stories and Monsters Inside Me.
-An original film that she acted in called Mi America recently aired on HBO and is currently being considered for a series.
+An original film that she acted in called Mi America recently aired on HBO.

 Robin has written for the NY Times, Mother Mag, Huff Post, and Medium, and she is the author of the award-winning book “If These Ovaries Could Talk: The Things We’ve Learned About Making an LGBTQ Family” about which Amy Schumer said, “I f*cking love this book.”
 That book is an offshoot of a popular podcast that Robin co-hosted which garnered a million downloads with guests like Rosie O’Donnell, Michelle Buteau, and Judy Gold.
 Some of her television writing credits include three seasons on VH1’s Big Morning Buzz Live, the O Music Awards, VH1’s Divas and MTV’s Teen Mom Reunion Special, and her pilot, Age Against the Machine advanced to the second round of the Sundance Episodic Lab.